 But what if you have significant debt or have other people relying on you?
 You might need more coverage than you think.
 Here are three reasons to consider buying your own life insurance to make sure you’re covered sufficiently:

 Just like most employee benefits, life insurance goes away if you are laid off, fired or take a job elsewhere.
 You’re better off having control over your life insurance.
 No matter where you work, your life insurance with Ladder moves with you.

 Age Rising and Health Declining?
 The Price Goes Up.

 Life insurance is more affordable when you’re young and healthy.
 As you age, it’ll also become more expensive to get your own.
-(You can play around with our Quote Tool to see what we mean.)
 For example, if you develop a health condition and leave your job, it may be nearly impossible to buy life insurance.